A responsible employer

 The Human-centric project

 The women and men of Crédit Agricole are central to the success of the Group.
-In an increasingly digital society, the direct responsibility that accountable employees can offer their customers is crucial.
+In an increasingly digital society, the direct responsibility that accountable employees offer their customers is crucial.
 The Group places this responsibility at the heart of its Human-centric project.

 The six building blocks of our HR policy